 The purpose of this assessment is to evaluate your financial situation and to have your options laid out.
 Always keep in mind, the more information you can provide at this meeting, the more accurate the outcome of the assessment will be.

 Your Personal Situation

 During your initial assessment meeting, your trustee will review all details of your financial situation.
 You will need to provide the following information:

 - Cause of your financial difficulties

-This is the information that you will without a doubt need to provide your trustee at your initial assessment.
-However, you will also need to provide a variety of other information at various times during the creation of your consumer proposal.
+You will also need to provide a variety of other information at various times during the creation of your consumer proposal.
 You should prepare the following information:

 - Your liabilities